 Clarifying a Wine Using Sparkolloid

+One of the things that come to mind when you think about how to clarify wine is some type of chemical additive.
 One of the newer chemical clarifying agents is known as Sparkolloid.
 This fining agent is actually best used after bentonite.
 While bentonite will take care of many of the larger particles, Sparkolloid will take care of the rest.
 It’s really good at fining the wine.
 Sparkolloid can technically be added any time after fermentation stops but usually, it’s after bentonite has had time to work.
 Sparkolloid powder is able to take out the finer particles that bentonite can miss by neutralizing their electrical charges and allowing them to drop out of the wine.
 On its own, Sparkolloid is not that good at attaching to larger particles so you will want to use it in conjunction with bentonite.